How to watch Texas Gov. Greg Abbott’s State of the State address

-AUSTIN (Nexstar) — Texas Gov. Greg Abbott’s State of the State address will air live across Texas Thursday night on 14 television markets and 16 television stations served by Nexstar, including KXAN.
+HOUSTON (KIAH) Texas Governor Greg Abbott’s State of the State address will be broadcasted LIVE this Thursday night across 14 television markets and 16 television stations served by Nexstar, including KIAH.

-Abbott’s half-hour address starts at 7 p.m. and will be broadcasted to potentially 21 million Texans.
-Abbott is expected to lay out his priorities for the 88th legislative session.

 - KDAF-TV (CW) in Dallas